tinymce/tinymce-docs/_includes/integrations/webcomponent-tech-ref.md

 <tinymce-editor plugins="quickbars" quickbars_selection_toolbar="bold italic | formatselect | quicklink blockquote"></tinymce-editor>
 ```

 The `quickbars_selection_toolbar` attribute accepts a space-separated string of toolbar buttons with pipe characters (`|`) for grouping buttons.
-For a list of available toolbar buttons, see: [Editor control identifiers - Toolbar controls]({{site.baseurl}}/advanced/editor-control-identifiers/#toolbarcontrols).
+For a list of available toolbar buttons, see: [Toolbar Buttons Available for TinyMCE]({{site.baseurl}}/advanced/available-toolbar-buttons/).

 To disable the quick-selection toolbar, set the `quickbars_selection_toolbar` attribute to `false`.
 For example: